import sys

 # compute a vector of times for a given point

-if not timescalar and spacescalar:
+if len(time) > 1 and spacescalar:

-drawdowns = []
+drawdowns = np.zeros_like(time)

-for tm in time:
+for i, tm in enumerate(time):

 [strmintegral, err] = integrate.quad(